COE catchment

 Iowa Cancer InFocus

 Cancer InFocus is a data gathering and visualization platform.
-The suite of tools provides interactive maps where one can examine county-level cancer incidence and mortality data alongside population demographics, social drivers of health, and behavioral risk factors.
+The suite of tools provides interactive maps where one can examine true date values for county-level cancer incidence and mortality data alongside population demographics, social drivers of health, and behavioral risk factors.
 Cancer InFocus allows users to create their own custom data maps by selecting a geographic level, category of variables and variable of interest.
 Users can also layer in additional geographies and location data.
 (CIF)² (Bivariate) is a reimagining of Cancer InFocus that allows users to visualize the relationship between two variables at the same time.
 Users can create their own custom bivariate data maps and scatterplots by selecting two variables of interest (X and Y).
 Data values will be placed into three categories (Low/Medium/High) for each variable and analyzed, helping to reveal possible ecologic associations.
 CIF Profiles allows users to create their own custom Cancer InFocus data profile for a county or Area Development District by selecting a geographic level, category of variables and area of interest.

 County-level Cancer Rates

 This interactive Iowa cancer data tool allows users to compute case counts, incidence and mortality rates for specific cancer sites by year of diagnosis, age, gender, race and county.
-Data can be displayed in tabular form, or depicted in maps or bar charts.
+Data can be displayed in tabular form or depicted in maps or bar charts.
 The tool was developed by the Kentucky Cancer Registry and is updated annually.

 Iowa Cancer Zones Map